Is the cost of living in Medellin cheap or expensive?

 We paid nearly $200 USD to fly American Airlines from Miami to Medellin Airport.
 It was a direct flight and it only took 2 hours!

 We have got our digital nomad luggage down pat and we have 1 suitcase each that weighs a little less than 23 kilos.
+When you arrive in Medellin, you’ll notice the airport isn’t exactly close to the city!

 Was The Cost Of Living In Medellin Cheap Or Expensive?